 An Ambassador is also responsible for the ongoing maintenance and management of your OKR program.
 Their job is to coordinate key events in the OKR cycle like OKR creation and OKR closing, ensuring all those involved dedicate adequate time and resources, contributing to a successful OKR program.

 In Perdoo, the Ambassador has access to the Engagement Report, which provides all the tools to know which areas of the OKR program are at risk and what needs to be done to boost participation.
-From seeing which Groups or individuals are less engaged with the program, to noticing whether goals have been created on time, this report helps maintain a healthy OKR program and, ultimately, increases the chances of achieving your goals.
+This data-rich overview provides actionable insights such as group and individual engagement with the program – Check-ins, logins, etc. – as well as whether goals have been created on time and kept up to date.
+The Engagement Report helps maintain a healthy OKR program and, ultimately, increases the chances of achieving your goals.

 To ensure you’re optimally using and maximizing the value of the tool, Ambassadors will archive any employees no longer working at the organization and coordinate training on new features and functionality.